ptran32/beautiful-jekyll/_posts/2020-08-26-Continuous-integration-with-jenkins-and-docker-multistage.md

 My initial plan was to separate my pipeline with the Jenkins stages below:

 - Clone git source
-- Build image image
+- Build docker image
-- Test image <-- **BIG FAILURE**
+- Run tests <-- **BIG FAILURE**
 - Push image to docker registry
 - Deploy new code to a kubernetes cluster

-Using [docker pipeline plugin](https://docs.cloudbees.com/docs/admin-resources/latest/plugins/docker-workflow), I had a headache during the test step to find out why it failed.
+Using [docker pipeline plugin](https://docs.cloudbees.com/docs/admin-resources/latest/plugins/docker-workflow), I had trouble during the test step to find out why it failed.

-It failed, with only an exit 1 status.
-So I decided to manually run the docker command used by Jenkins during the build (the command was display on the Jenkins console output).
+It failed, with only an "exit 1" status.
+So I decided to manually run the docker command used by Jenkins during the build (the command was displayed on the Jenkins console output).

 ```
 docker run -it  -u 997:994 -w /var/lib/jenkins/workspace/nodejs-express -v /var/lib/jenkins/workspace/nodejs-express:/var/lib/jenkins/workspace/nodejs-express:rw,z ptran32/nodejs-express-app:6486807